Mozetsu/ministring/README.md

 # Ministring

-Generate random strings with ease 💙
+Generate random strings with ease.
 Set the length, which characters you need and start generating!
 It is that simple 😁

 ## Install